BhaskarHCS/hcs-website/README.md

-# Hamrith Consulting Services LLP (HCS)
+# Hamrith Consulting Service LLP (HCS)

 **Enterprise Expertise.
 Startup Speed.
 Fraction of the Cost.**

-Hamrith Consulting Services LLP (HCS) is a consulting and technology enablement firm focused on **AI, Machine Learning, Enterprise Learning, Digital Transformation, and Data-Driven Operations**.
+Hamrith Consulting Service LLP (HCS) is a consulting and technology enablement firm focused on **AI, Machine Learning, Enterprise Learning, Digital Transformation, and Data-Driven Operations**.
 We help organizations design, build, and scale modern solutions with enterprise discipline and startup agility.

 ---